-The submitted qualification material will be evaluated by the TC and in partially by the team leaders of the teams which like to attend RoboCup-2012.
+The submitted qualification material will be evaluated by the MSL EXEC and TC.
 For each part of the submitted qualification material a number of points are awarded.
 These points are summed up per team.
 The teams are ranked as result of the collected points starting with the highest score.
 For the ranking of mixed teams the result of the best evaluated sub-team is used.
 Teams also may send their qualification material only once as one mixed team.
+Note that the qualification material points obtained by each team will also contribute to the scientific challenge final results (see scientific challenge in chapter F2000 Challenges).